tuProlog/2p-kt/README.md

 ![The 2P logo](https://gitlab.com/pika-lab/tuprolog/2p-in-kotlin/raw/feature/doc/logo.png)

+[tuProlog](https://www.cs.nmsu.edu/ALP/2013/10/tuprolog-making-prolog-ubiquitous/) (2P henceforth) is multi-paradigm
+logic programming framework written in Java.

-tuProlog (2P henceforth) is a Kotlin multi-platform ecosystem for Symbolic Artificial Intelligence (AI).
+2P-Kt is a Kotlin-based and multi-platform reboot of 2P.
+It aims at becoming an open ecosystem for Symbolic Artificial Intelligence (AI).
-It consists of a number of incrementally inter-dependent modules aimed at supporting symbolic manipulation and reasoning in an extensible and flexible way.
+For this reason, 2P-Kt consists of a number of incrementally inter-dependent modules aimed at supporting symbolic manipulation and reasoning in an extensible and flexible way.

-Currently, 2P focuses on supporting knowledge representation and automatic reasoning through logic programming, by featuring:
+Currently, 2P-Kt focuses on supporting knowledge representation and automatic reasoning through logic programming, by featuring:

 * a module for logic terms representation, namely `core`